Exploring Research Group Consultations

 Exploring Research Group Consultations are for any undergraduate student, in any discipline, who might be interested in doing original research at some point in his or her academic career.

-At these interactive sessions, participants get a sense of what it means to engage in faculty-supervised research and how to uncover opportunities.
+By taking the initial steps below, you'll get a sense of what it means to engage in faculty-supervised research and how to uncover opportunities.
 You'll be introduced to experienced student researchers and begin to identify potential research mentors.

-- Watch these two short videos:
+- Watch two short videos: